TOP 30 Things to do in Mandurah – Spring School Holidays

 23. Explore and be active with the kids on a bike ride.
 There’s excellent cycle paths in the city centre and along the coast OR head out to Dwellingup where you’ll find some great family mountain biking tracks including Marrinup Cycle Trail and Lane Poole Reserve.

 24. Get the kids out exploring the natural world, enhancing their connection with nature.
 Ways to Nature run some great interactive family tours including the Samphire Sojourn Guided Nature Walk, where you’ll explore the incredible wetlands spotting birdlife, reptiles, kangaroos, other wildlife and flora.

 25. Looking for a sweet treat?
 Indulge in some chocolatey goodness from San Churro Mandurah where if you show your Dolphin & Scenic Marine Cruise ticket you’ll receive ‘Buy 1 Churros, Get 1 FREE‘!
 OR head into Simmo’s Ice Creamery where there’s over 39 flavours of ice cream to choose from every day and great milkshakes, sundaes, banana splits, hot waffles, coffee & cake.

 Only a short drive from Mandurah…

-28. Visit Caraholly Orchard in Dwellingup.
-During the school holidays they are having some great family events on the farm featuring their amazing range of fresh fruit and vegetables, food trucks, animal feeding and more.
+32. Visit Caraholly Orchard in Dwellingup.
+During the school holidays they are open every Sunday with tractor rides, cow feeding, hot coffee, yummy food, amazing range of fresh fruit and vegetables and more.

-31. Get the kids off the screens and out into the environment with the great school holiday program at the Forest Discovery Centre in Dwellingup, featuring a night ramble spotlighting tour, woodwork workshops – lolly dispenser and ping pong shooter, billy tea & damper cooking and more.
+35. Get the kids off the screens and out into the environment with the great school holiday program at the Forest Discovery Centre in Dwellingup, featuring a night ramble spotlighting tour on 8th October and Teddy Bears Bush Picnic Ride on 30th October.
 There’s also an activities zone, walk trails, tree top platform and more at the centre which is open every day.